Why suits are no longer made in Australia?

 Local manufacturing has had a steady decline over the last 30 years, and is now rare to see.
 It is far cheaper to bring products from overseas where the cost of living and standard wages are a small fraction of Australian standards, not to mention a more relaxed quality assurance standard.

-There are advertisements boasting suits from $150 plastered all over buses.
-For $800 to $1500, you can usually buy a decent super 120 suit straight off the rack.
+Advertisements for suits starting at $150 are plastered all over billboards.
+You can usually get a quality super 120 suit off the rack for $800 to $1500.
 Social media and fast fashion demands that you wear a new outfit for every special occasion.
-It is all too easy to choose quantity over quality.
+Therefore, people nowadays choose quantity over quality.

 So where can I buy a good suit then?